Social Programs at Father Jack’s Mission

 Soup Kitchens

 When was the last time you were hungry … really hungry?
-Fortunately, for those of us living in the land of plenty, most have never experienced the feelings that come with chronic malnutrition, the kind that leaves one lethargic, unable to concentrate, work or even sleep.
+Fortunately, for those of us living in the land of plenty, most have never experienced the feelings that come with chronic malnutrition, the kind that leaves one lethargic, unable to concentrate, study, work or even sleep.

 Emergency Assistance